jordwest/prism/docs/JOURNAL.md

 Ok so first thing is when a player dies, the camera should focus on a different player.
 Gotta think about how the data structures should work for this.
 The controlling entity id should not change to another player's entity, but instead perhaps there's a concept of a "viewing entity id" which, if set, moves the camera to that player's entity.
 For now I can just have it set to something random when player dies.
 Done.

 Now to fix the pick up command so it shows proper visual feedback.
+Done.

+Next up, creating a goal... staircase going down.